rooosaaa/ML-for-High-z-Classification/README.md

 [3] Sara A. Solla, Esther Levin, et al, Accelerated learning in layered neural networks, Complex Systems, 2:625–640, 1988.

 [4] Diederik P. Kingma and Jimmy Ba, Adam: A method for stochastic optimization, In International Conference on Learning Representations, 2017.

+[5] John S. Bridle, Training Stochastic Model Recognition Algorithms as Networks can Lead to Maximum Mutual Information Estimation of Parameters, Advances in Neural Information Processing Systems 2, 1989.